Common Interior Design Misconceptions

 Nope - the magic is in the mix.

-Rather, lets have fun using your found objects, collections and vintage items, things you've purchased when travelling that hold fond memories.
+I've always been a huge fan of eclectic design.
+The days of buying a matching table and buffet or TV unit are long gone.
+Rather, let's have fun using your found objects, collections, and vintage items—things you've purchased when travelling that hold fond memories.
 All items go together to create a space that is comfortable and inviting, unpredictable and fun.

 “Dark colours make rooms feel small.”